getsentry/tacos-gha/doc/USER_GUIDE.md

 - `plan.allowlist`
   - Controls the ability to lock and plan a slice, as well as to unlock it.
 - `apply.allowlist`
   - Controls the ability to apply changes to a slice.
-If a slice is listed here, it should also be listed in `plan.allowlist`.
+Also allows plan.
 - `drift.allowlist`
   - Controls if a slice is included in the drift detection job.
+Also allows apply and plan.
 - `slices.allowlist`
   - The fallback allowlist.
 A slice listed here is allowed for all actions in TACOS-GHA.